gruns/blagoblag/content/alex_gaynor-rules.rst

 Thus far, this has been the most difficult issue, so others will remain undocumented for now.

+If you find yourself running astray of these rules, you'll be asked once to stop.
+If you persist, you'll be kicked.

 .. _`Ally Bingo card`: https://twitter.com/concernedfems/status/520023816769388547
 .. _`Computer Anonymous`: http://computeranonymous.org/